deepinsight/transfer-mxnet/README.md

 ```
 python adabn.py --model <trained-model-prefix> --epoch <load-epoch> --val 'data/val.lst' --gpu 0
 ```
-It will firstly calculate BN statistics and write back to pre-loaded model.
-Use this modified model to validate the classification accuracy.
+It will firstly calculate BN statistics using target domain dataset then write back to preloaded model.
+Second, use this modified model to validate the classification accuracy on target dataset.
 You can change the corresponding BN layers name in source code.